TheXardas/currency-convertor-app/README.md

 and **React** client app with **Material UI** library.

-All services are **containerized** with optimized image size, meaning they can be run with **Docker** with ease, and images with take minimal space.\
+All services are **containerized** with optimized image size, meaning they can be run with **Docker** with ease, and images will take minimal space.\
 However, for production use, orchestration services (like kubernetes) should be used.

 Architecture follows **Domain Drive Design**, as all code is separated by domain model.